 How Do I Say “I love you” to My Foster Child?

-Saying “I love you” is not supposed to be hard, is it?
+It’s not supposed to be hard to say “I love you” is it?
 But it can be in foster care, especially when fostering tweens and teens.

 A couple of the moms shared their tricks.
 April, a foster mom to a teen, takes the direct approach.
 She develops and even practices a script: